Contract Signing Policy

 To play for a Puget Sound Region USAV team, players and guardians will sign contracts along with the representative for that team outlining the responsibilities.
 These contracts are approved by PSR and all clubs must follow certain guidelines set forth by PSR.
 In addition, Cascade has certain expectations regarding signing.

 Tournament Team Incumbents are full members that played for a club during last year’s season.
 Incumbents are required by Cascade to submit their signed contract upon receiving the contract offer.
 Deadline for submitting initial payment is 24 hours following submittal of signed contract.
-First day of signing for U12-U14 incumbents is Oct 29; for U15-18 incumbents the first day of signing is Nov 13.
+First day of signing for U12-U14 incumbents is Oct 28; for U15-18 incumbents the first day of signing is Nov 12.
+(NOTE: This policy will only apply to incumbent players offered spots on our -1 teams this year.)

 A NOTE ABOUT OUR INCUMBENT POLICY